allstarss4-cell/solo-landing/README.md

 ## 🏢 Corporate Background

-SOLO is a flagship product of **Scity Systems Holding**, an Estonian-based tech entity focused on AI-driven automation and innovative digital solutions.
+SOLO is a flagship product of **Scity Systems**, an Estonian-based tech entity focused on AI-driven automation and innovative digital solutions.

 ---
-© 2026 Scity Systems Holding OÜ.
+© 2026 Scity Systems OÜ.
 All rights reserved.